BiTaksi/node-async/README.md

         // results here will be the same integer, twice fn (err, result) ->
           // and this call will return imediately with the previous result

+### onceSkip

+A function may be wrapped with the once method:

+    fn = async.onceSkip (a, b, cb) -> cb null, a + b

+And now you can call the function as normal but on the second call it will return imediately without running the code:

+    fn 2, 3, (err, x) ->
+      // x will now be 5
+      fn 2, 9, (err, x) ->
+        // err will now be set on the second call

+You may use this helper in case of initialization (wait) there a specific method have to run once before any other call can succeed.
+Or then events are involved and an error event will trigger the callback and the end event will do the same.

+### onceThrow

+Throw an error if it is called a second time:

+    fn = async.onceThrow (a, b, cb) -> cb null, a + b

+If you call this method multiple times it will throw an exception:

+    fn 2, 3, (err, x) ->
+      // x will now be 5
+      fn 2, 9, (err, x) ->
+        // will neither get there because an exception is thrown above

+### onceTtime

+Only run it once at a time but response all calls with the result:

+    fn = async.onceTime (cb) ->
+      time = process.hrtime()
+      setTimeout ->
+        cb null, time[1]
+      , 1000

+And now you may call it multiple times but it will not run more than once simultaneously.
+But all simultaneous calls will get the same result.

+    async.parallel [ fn, fn ], (err, results) ->
+      // will come here exactly after the first call finished (because the
+      // second will do so the same time)
+      // results here will be the same integer, twice

 License